xshapira/wisp-gpt/README.md

-## WispGPT - Your personal AI sidekick
+## WispGPT - your personal AI sidekick

 Clever as a wisp, powerful as GPT.